 - You should have 4-5 inches on both the upper and bobbin threads.

 Look at the directions provided in the instruction manual for the exact steps on how to draw up the bobbin thread on your sewing machine.

 Practice Threading Your Machine

 Yep, that’s right.
 Practice threading your machine.
-I strongly suggest you practice threading and rethreading both the top and bobbin threads many times right now.
+I strongly suggest you practice threading and rethreading both the top and bobbin threads a few times right now.